 Flanked by the Rocky Mountains to the west, and views of the Great Plains to the east, Broomﬁeld is renowned for its location and adjacency to natural playgrounds.
-Broomfield is the outdoor-lover’s paradise, right at the threshold of an all season wonderland, brimming with opportunities to enjoy the great outdoors.
+As a result, Broomfield is the outdoor lover’s paradise, right at the threshold of an all-season wonderland, brimming with opportunities to enjoy the great outdoors.

 Flatirons Fashion Mall

 Shopaholics and music lovers do not fear, the city of Broomfield has plenty to offer you as well!
 With the fully equipped Flatirons Mall and the new First Bank Center located within the city limits, there is never a shortage of entertainment.
 The city itself is home to over 60 parks and features a great network of trails that connect its green spaces and lakes.
 From its centralized location, you’re less than 20 minutes from Boulder and Denver, and about 40 minutes from Denver International Airport.

 New Years Eve 2011 at The First Bank Center.
 (Video courtesy of YouTube user CUBuffs331 via YouTube.)

 Broomﬁeld has set its sights on a population of 80,000.
 The city has a comprehensive growth plan in place designed to implement strategies to expand and add to neighborhoods, green spaces, transportation systems, and schools.
 This means current resources won’t be stretched too thin as the population grows.
 And grow it will!
 With its blend of urban amenities, parks, trails and civil institutions, Broomfield is gearing up for good things.

 The median sale price for homes in Broomﬁeld was about $367K during the period of June through August 2015.
 Compare this with the average listing price of $406K.
 However, you can see that people value their homes highly in Broomﬁeld.
 Although, sale prices don’t reﬂect that, actual home values are sure to rise.
 Especially, as demand brings more and more people to the area.